AnagheemBayan/reading-nots/class-01.md

 ### Heading Groups
 <hgroup>

-" The purpose of the <hgroup>
+ The purpose of the
-element is to group together a set of one or more  through elements so that they are treated as one single heading. "
+element is to group together a set of one or more  through elements so that they are treated as one single heading.

-##  WireFrames :

-A wireframe is a simple sketch of the key information that needs to go on each page of a site.
-It shows the hierarchy of the information and how much space it might require.